Albanian Orthodox Church Head Archbishop Anastasios, 95, Dies In Greek Hospital - UrduPoint

 Albanian Orthodox Church Head Archbishop Anastasios, 95, Dies In Greek Hospital

-Athens, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2025) The head of the Albanian Orthodox Church, who was airlifted to Athens due to complications from a virus earlier this month, has died aged 95, the hospital said Saturday.
+Athens, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2025) Archbishop Anastasios, the head of the Albanian Orthodox Church for three decades, has died aged 95 in an Athens hospital after being airlifted to the Greek capital following a virus infection.

-Archbishop Anastasios, 95, is credited with having revived the Orthodox Church in Muslim-majority Albania and has led the Church there for three decades.
+Anastasios is credited with having revived the Orthodox Church in Muslim-majority Albania after decades of "atheist" rule and fostered peace between Christians and Muslims.

 The Church on Saturday expressed "great pain" following the news of his demise.